Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/airship.md

 !!!note "Other Amplitude + Airship integrations"

     This integration imports Airship data into Amplitude.
-Amplitude offers two other integrations with AppsFlyer:
+Amplitude offers one other integrations with AppsFlyer:

     - [Send cohorts to AppsFlyer](/data/destinations/airship-cohort)